Umuzi-org/ACN-syllabus/content/topics/messaging/umuzi-recruit-user-journey/_index.md

 Of course you need to be a "work ready" professional for us to do this.

-### 9. Alumni Program
+### 9. Alumni programme

-Once you have gone through our program you are one of the family and we'll continue supporting your career.
+Once you have gone through our programme you are one of the family and we'll continue supporting your career.
 You will have ongoing access to our services and syllabus.

 As mentioned, if you are ever in need of a job you can let us know and we'll work hard to get you sorted out.
 Our recruitment ninjas are always happy to assist, and our network of employer organizations keeps growing.